rgeraldporter/cucumber-crockpot/README.md

 ## Roadmap

-In the pre-1.x phase I'll be looking into the possibility of combining the crock & view files together, but only as an option -- seperate files will always be supported.

-I don't currently foresee adding any more complexity to the `.crock` file beyond this, but I am open to suggestions.
+I don't currently foresee adding any more complexity to the `.crock` file beyond how it is for now, but I am open to suggestions.

 ## Development